Free Consultations in Divorce – Why We Don’t Offer Them

 - Detailed explanation of your rights in a divorce.
 We will go over your options for child custody and visitation, and calculate child and spousal support for you.
 We will inventory your assets and explain characterization and division of assets.
 We will also explain if there are any reimbursement rights.
 We will assess if you need to hire other experts, such as forensic accountants, vocational evaluators, and/or child custody evaluators.
 We will explain the pros and cons of hiring these experts, and do a detailed cost-benefit analysis.

 - Explore options for handling your divorce.
 When you are going through a divorce, you have several options.
-Litigation is not the only option.
+Litigation is not the only choice.
 Even if the other side has “lawyered up”, you do not necessarily need an attorney.
-There is mediation, collaborative law, mediation and consulting attorney, limited scope representation option.
+There is mediation, collaborative law, consulting attorney, and limited scope representation.
 We will go over all of your options and explain costs to find the most cost-effective method to handle you divorce.
 It is not unusual for us to advise a client during an initial consultation that our services are actually not needed.
-I regularly offer alternatives that don’t benefit us at all, such as referring you or helping you behind the scenes in a mediation.
+I regularly offer alternatives that benefit only you (and not us), such as referring you or helping you behind the scenes in a mediation.

 A Paid Consult Avoids These Time-Wasters